aregtech/areg-sdk/examples/13_pubmesh/ReadMe.txt

 The project consists of 4 sub-projects:
     1. generated  (13_generated)  -- generated codes and common objects.
-    2. pubsvcmain (13_pubservice) -- instances of public and local services.
+    2. pubservice (13_pubservice) -- instances of public and local services.
-    3. pubsvcmesh (13_pubmesh) -- mixed instances of services and clients.
+    3. pubsvcmesh (13_pubsvcmesh) -- mixed instances of services and clients.
     4. pubclients (13_pubclient) -- public and local service clients.

 All communications pass through mcrouter (multicasting router).
 Since in